brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 ### Pipenv, Poetry et al.

 I've used [pipenv](https://pipenv.pypa.io/en/latest/).
 I've used [Poetry](https://python-poetry.org/).
 There are several more.
-In my experience, they're far more trouble than they're worth.
+In my experience, they don't deliver significant benefits over pip and are more trouble than they're worth.
 I have a bunch of stories about this that I'll share another day.

 ### Conda

 I haven't used conda.
 One of the reasons for that is the complexity around commercial use in the [terms of service](https://conda-forge.org/blog/2020/11/20/anaconda-tos/) to warrant a [clarifying blog post](https://legal.anaconda.com/policies/en/).
-I expect the advice here around managing dependencies applies equally to conda but I can't say for sure.
+I think the advice here applies equally to conda users but I can't speak from my own experience.

 ## Assessing Dependency Risk

 Any software you bring onto your computer has the potential to hurt you.
 In the case of Python, just installing a package can let bad actors loose on your computer.
 My working assumption is that any software running on the computer I'm using can do anything I can do, including accessing any passwords, access tokens, and session tokens I have.
 Maybe even my password manager if it's unlocked.

-To exacerbate the problem, I don't trust what I see on the internet.
-Anyone can publish anything they want and say anything they want.
+I don't trust what I see on the internet.
+Anyone can make up an identity, publish anything they want and say anything they want.
 Identities can and have been stolen and used to inject malware into previously safe software.
 Maintainers can be bought out or get burnt out.
 I don't think there's anything I can do here that completely mitigates the risks, but I can reduce it.
 I'll take this opportunity to plug [a responsible, in-depth treatment of package handling over at python.land](https://python.land/virtual-environments/installing-packages-with-pip).

 ### Is the package popular?